Iowa Survives Late Columbus Rally, Defeats Clippers 7-6

 - Iowa Survives Late Columbus Rally, Defeats Clippers 7-6 - Iowa Cubs

-- Red Wings Fall Short against Buffalo in Saturday Matinée - Rochester Red Wings

-- Simoneit Helps Lift Bisons to 6-3 Victory over Rochester - Buffalo Bisons

-- April 18 Game Notes: Iowa Cubs at Columbus Clippers - Iowa Cubs
+- April 22 Game Notes: Iowa Cubs vs. Louisville Bats - Iowa Cubs

-- Trey Day in Buffalo: Yesavage Scheduled to Start for Herd in Tuesday's Homestand Opener - Buffalo Bisons

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.